 An essential part of students’ introduction to College life is Orientation Week.
 The orientation programme for both new and returning students includes a number of activities that are invaluable to all students at the College.
 They include discussions between students and staff on such important issues as the role of the College and the behaviour expected of all College students.
 An Orientation tour of the library for new students is held.

-The College considers Orientation week an important part of the academic year, and new students will especially benefit from it.
+The College considers Orientation Week an essential part of the academic year, and new students will primarily benefit from it.
 Returning students and staff will be on hand to provide information on all aspects of College life.

 All members of the College are expected to maintain a high standard of moral behaviour as laid down by the Elders’ Committee.

-One of the significant responsibility of the women of the College is the daily operation of the Malua Pre-School.
-Situated on campus, the Centre, which is open from 8.00 am to 12.00 pm (Monday to Friday), cares for children from three to five years of age.
-This is run by qualified teachers who are members of the Malua Community.
+One of the significant training and responsibilities of the women of the College is the daily operation of the Malua Pre-School Kindergarten.
+Situated on campus, the Centre is open from 8.00am to 12.00noon (Monday to Friday).
+It cares and educates children from three to five years of age.
+This is run by qualified teachers who are either Staff or students’ wives who are members of the Malua Community.